infobloxopen/terraform-provider-infoblox/docs/data-sources/infoblox_network_view.md

 # Network View Data Source

-The data source `infoblox_network_view` allows you to get the following parameters for a network view resource from the corresponding NIOS object:
+Use the data source to retrieve the following information for a network view resource from the corresponding object in NIOS:

-* `comment`: a description of the network container.
+* `comment`: a description of the network view.
 This is a regular comment.
 Example: `From the outside`.
-* `ext_attrs`: a set of extensible attributes, if any.
+* `ext_attrs`: the set of extensible attributes of the network view, if any.
 The content is formatted as a JSON map.
 Example: `{"Administrator": "jsw@telecom.ca"}`.

 To get information about a network view, you must specify a name of the network view.